arun-kr-reddy/notes/computer_architecture.md

   - known stride allows easy address calculation for all elements, enables prefetching into registers/cache/memory
 - vector functional units: use a deep pipeline to execute element operations (fast clock cycle), control of deep pipeline is simple because elements in vector are independent
 ![](media/computer_architecture/vector_functional_unit.png)
-- ***if you were plowing a field, which would you rather use: two strong oxen or 1024 chickens***
+- ***if you were plowing a field, which would you rather use: two strong oxen or 1024 chickens?***
-scalar operations limit vector machine performance, here oxen are scalar processing and chicken is vector processing
+scalar operations limit vector machine performance, here oxe is scalar processing and chicken is vector processing
-- loading/storing multiple elements from/to memory is required, but elements can be loaded in consecutive cycles if we can start the load of one element per cycle
+- **loading/storing vectors from/to memory:** requires loading/storing multiple elements,  elements can be loaded in consecutive cycles if we can start the load of one element per cycle
 if memory access takes more than 1 cycle: bank the memory and interleave the elements across banks
 **memory banking:** memory is divided into banks that can be accessed independently, banks share address & data buses (to minimize cost)
 can start and in parallel complete one bank access per cycle, can sustain `N` parallel accesses if all `N` go to different banks